giacomo-janson/idpsam/README.md

 Here is a description of the arguments:
 * `-c`: configuration file for idpSAM.
 Use the default one provided in the `config` directory of the repository.
 * `-s`: amino acid sequence of the instrinsically disordered peptide that you want to model.
 * `-o`: output path.
-In this example, the command will save a series of files named `peptide.*` containing the output.
-These are DCD trajectory files storing the conformations you generated and PDB files storing that you can use as topologies for parsing the DCD files.
-Files with the `ca` code store only C-alpha atoms (this is the original output of idpSAM), files with the `aa` code store all-atoms conformations reconstructed by the [cg2all model](https://github.com/huhlim/cg2all) as a post-processing step.
+In this example, the command will save a series of output files named `peptide.*`.
+These are DCD trajectory files storing the conformations you generated and PDB files that you can use as topologies for parsing DCD files.
+Files with the `ca` code store only C-alpha atoms (the original output of idpSAM), files with the `aa` code store all-atoms conformations reconstructed by the [cg2all model](https://github.com/huhlim/cg2all) as a post-processing step.
 * `-n`: number of conformations to generate.
 * `-a`: flag for using cg2all to reconstruct all-atom details from C-alpha traces.
 You must first install the cg2all package to use this option.
 * `-d`: PyTorch device for the idpSAM models.
 If you want to generate ensembles with large number of conformations, we strongly reccommend to use GPU support, via the `cuda` value here.
 By default, the cg2all mode will run on CPU, since it is still fast.

 There are also other options that you can tweak.
 Use the `--help` flag to get the full list of list of them.
 ### Running remotely
-You can easily generate a C-alpha (and optionally all-atom) ensemble for a custom peptide using a [Colab notebook on the cloud]((https://research.google.com/colaboratory/)).
-Once you have generated the ensemble, you can download it to your local system.
-The output will consists of DCD trajectory files, that you can parse with [MDTraj](https://github.com/mdtraj/mdtraj) for example.
-If you plan to generate large ensembles (> 1000 conformations), it will probably take a really long time (hours) if you are using a CPU runtime.
-If possible, use a GPU runtime to greatly accelerate idpSAM (few minutes).
+You can easily generate a C-alpha (and optionally all-atom) ensemble for a custom peptide using a [Colab notebook on the cloud](https://research.google.com/colaboratory/).
+You can then download the ensemble to your local system.
+The output will consists of DCD files, that you can parse with [MDTraj](https://github.com/mdtraj/mdtraj) for example.
+If you plan to generate large ensembles (> 1000 conformations), it will probably take hours of time if you are using a CPU runtime.
+If possible, use a GPU runtime to accelerate (few minutes of time) idpSAM.

 Launch the notebook using the link below: